stnava/ITKfrontiers/README.md

        Neuroinformatics with the Insight ToolKit

 b.
 A short description (max.
-500 words) which will be displayed on the homepage of your Research Topic -- you can find some examples from our current topics here http://www.frontiersin.org/Neuroinformatics/researchtopics
+500 words) which will be displayed on the homepage of your Research Topic -- you can find some examples from our current topics here http://www.frontiersin.org/Neuroinformatics/researchtopics ---- see abstract.pdf

 c.
 A list of potential contributors (name and email).
 This list will be changing all the time, but the bigger it is the better!